2024 United States gubernatorial elections

 United States gubernatorial elections were held on November 5, 2024, in 11 states and two territories.
 The previous gubernatorial elections for this group of states took place in 2020, except in New Hampshire and Vermont, where governors only serve two-year terms and elected their governors in 2022.
 In addition to state gubernatorial elections, the territories of American Samoa and Puerto Rico held elections for their governors.
 This was also the first time since 1988 that a Republican nominee won the gubernatorial election in American Samoa and also the first time since 1996 that an incumbent governor there lost re-election.
+Also, this was the first time since 2008 that a Republican-affialiated nominee won a gubernatorial election in Puerto Rico.

 The elections took place concurrently with the 2024 presidential election, elections to the House of Representatives and Senate, and numerous state and local elections.
 This was the first election cycle since 2017 that no incumbent Democratic governors ran for re-election.
 (Note: This figure does not include the governors of American Samoa and Puerto Rico, both of which ran for re-election.
 However, they only affiliate with the Democratic Party on the federal level, and associate differently on the territorial level.)
 With the primary defeat of Puerto Rico governor Pedro Pierluisi, this was also the first cycle since 2020 in which an incumbent governor lost renomination, also in Puerto Rico.
 This was the first election cycle since 2015 in which there was no net change in state governorships held by either party, and the first since 2011 in which no seat changed parties.
 However, both territorial gubernatorial seats flipped from Democratic-affiliated to Republican-affiliated control.
 (Note: Although Puerto Rico governor Jenniffer González-Colón is affiliated with Republicans and former governor Pedro Pierluisi is affiliated with Democrats, both are from the same Puerto Rican political party, the New Progressive Party.)